davxy/datawok-posts/posts/zk-proof.md

 ### Probabilistic Interactive Proofs

+In the probabilistic version of the proving system, the steps mirror those of the deterministic counterpart, but with additional elements of randomness introduced by either the prover, the verifier, or both.

 The introduction of randomness into the protocol can, in some scenarios, lead to more efficient proofs or enable to prove en entire new class of languages which can't be proven using deterministic proof systems.

 As outlined in the seminal GMR paper:
 - Peggy is assumed to have unbounded computational resources, while Victor operates within polynomial time constraints relative to the size of the statement to prove.
 - Given Victor's polynomial computational limitations, the number of messages exchanged between the two must also be polynomial.
 - Both Peggy and Victor have access to a **private** random generator.